-Both seeds are used interchangeably in the kitchen, yet they have different flavors!
-These plants differ in more than just their taste.
+Cardamom vs. coriander: many people use them interchangeably in the kitchen, yet they are very different!
 Let’s explore the differences between cardamom and coriander.

 Coriander is a herbaceous plant in the Apiaceae family.
 There are many differences between cardamom and coriander, starting with the scientific nomenclature.
 Contrarily, cardamom is a blend of the seeds of several plants in the Zingiberaceae family.